Papal titles: Patriarch of the West

 From 1863 until 2005, and then from 2024 onward, the Papal Yearbook includes the term "Patriarch of the West" as an official title of the pope.
-Pope Francis I reinstated this title in 2024 after Pope Benedict XVI had it removed in 2006.
+Pope Francis reinstated this title in 2024 after Pope Benedict XVI had it removed in 2006.
 This expression was first used by Pope Theodore I (r.
 642–649) in 642, and since then it has been used only occasionally.
 The patriarchates of the East, established by the Councils of Constantinople (381) and Chalcedon (451), had their territory delimited, while the territory of the seat of the Bishop of Rome remained vague.
 In the East, under the imperial ecclesiastical system of the Pentarchy of the Byzantine emperor Justinian I (r.
 527–565), together with the four eastern patriarchs (Constantinople, Alexandria, Antioch, and Jerusalem), the Pope was considered the patriarch of the West.
 In contrast, the popes accepted at that time only three patriarchal sees: Rome, Alexandria, and Antioch, because they were founded by Peter.
-Without using the title "Patriarch of the West," the Fourth Council of Constantinople (869–870), the Fourth Lateran Council (1215), and the Council of Florence (1439) consider the pope only as the first of the five patriarchs.
+Without using the title "Patriarch of the West," the Fourth Council of Constantinople (869–870), the Fourth Council of the Lateran (1215), and the Council of Florence (1439) consider the pope only as the first of the five patriarchs.

 The title developed in the 16th and 17th centuries, due to the multiplication of papal titles.
 In 2006, the title ceased to be used, although this does not symbolize a change in the ecumenical relations with the Eastern churches proclaimed by the Second Vatican Council.
 Pope Francis reinstated the title in 2024.

 The title "Patriarch of the West" symbolically designates that the pope has authority over the entire Latin Church, and over the other Latin patriarchs, such as those of Lisbon, Jerusalem, and Venice.
 However, the term does not describe an ecclesiastical territory or patriarchal definition and has no canonical value.
 Yet many Catholic and Orthodox theologians, in the interests of ecumenism, use the term to describe the powers of the patriarchal and ordinary character that the pope possesses in the West, such as the appointment of bishops, rather than the powers of an extraordinary and dogmatic character, extended to the whole Church (for example when he speaks "ex-cathedra" - with the full authority of office).